 For the year 2021 the modules covered include:

 Yearly reoccurring modules

 Chosen topics for the year

 Depending on which units of the Continued Development programme you take part in, the university accreditation fee itself is an additional cost at R200 per module.
 After successful completion you will receive 4-6 University of Pretoria accredited certificates (add a seventh certificate for those who also enroll for supervision).
 Students not interested in the accreditation as such need not complete the formal reflective assignment of each theme below and the accreditation fee does not apply.
 Note however that the assignments merely ask for reflection based on the module and will award you more points with several professional associations.

 Dates, venue and structure

-- locally over four weekends throughout the year (Friday afternoon and Saturday), alternatively
+- locally over four weekends throughout the year (Friday afternoon and Saturday)

-Learning takes place at Coram Deo offices in Pretoria unless otherwise directed or at learning communities/campuses across the country.
+Learning takes place at Coram Deo offices in Pretoria, or online, unless otherwise directed or at learning communities/campuses across the country.

 The weekly option (presented locally in Pretoria) is extended to other parts of the country only through online interactive video learning in small group format.
 Interest permitting in an area outside of Pretoria we might arrange a venue for students to convene while still joining online as a group.

 Go ahead and download our prospectus for the stated and additional information.
-Please note that this is still for the current year 2019.
-Information will remain roughly the same but will be updated towards end of October.
+Please note that this is still for the current a previous year.
+Information will remain roughly the same but will be updated towards soon.